+The net assets per unit are calculated based on the assumption that the split of units of MFLP was conducted at the beginning of the fiscal period ended July 31, 2024.

 Article 23(1) (o)

+Identity of the prime broker, any material arrangements of the AIF with its prime brokers, how conflicts of interest are managed with the prime broker and the provision in the contract with the depositary on the possibility of transfer and reuse of AIF assets, and information about any transfer of liability to the prime broker that may exist Not applicable.

+Article 23(1) (p)

+Description of how and when periodic disclosures will be made in relation to leverage, liquidity and risk profile of the assets, pursuant to Articles 23(4) and 23(5) The AIFM will disclose the matters described in Articles 23(4) and 23(5) periodically through the AIF Internet website and fiscal period report.

+Article 23(2)

-Identity of the prime broker, any material arrangements of the AIF with its prime brokers, how conflicts of interest are managed with the prime broker and the provision in the contract with the depositary on the possibility of transfer and reuse of AIF assets, and information about any transfer of liability to the prime broker that may exist Article 23(1) (p) Description of how and when periodic disclosures will be made in relation to leverage, liquidity and risk profile of the assets, pursuant to Articles 23(4) and 23(5) The AIFM will disclose the matters described in Articles 23(4) and 23(5) periodically through the AIF Internet website and semi-annual report.
-Article 23(2) The AIFM shall inform the investors before they invest in the AIF of any arrangement made by the depositary to contractually discharge itself of liability in accordance with Article 21(13) Not applicable.
-The AIFM shall also inform investors of any changes with respect to depositary liability without delay Not applicable.
-Article 23(4)(a) Percentage of the AIF's assets which are subject to There are no assets that are subject to special arrangements arising from their illiquid nature.
+The AIFM shall Not applicable.

+inform the investors before they invest in the AIF of any arrangement made by the depositary to contractually discharge itself of liability in accordance with Article 21(13) The AIFM shall also inform investors of any changes with respect to depositary liability without delay Not applicable.
+Article 23(4)(a) Percentage of the AIF's assets which are subject to special arrangements arising from their illiquid nature.
+The percentage shall be calculated as the net value of those assets subject to special arrangements divided by the net asset value of the AIF concerned There are no assets that are subject to special arrangements arising from their illiquid nature.
+Overview of any special arrangements, including whether they relate to side pockets, gates or other arrangements There are no such special arrangements.
+Valuation methodology applied to assets which are subject to such arrangements There are no such special arrangements.